ASSOCIATION KATSUGEN KAI AMSTERDAM

 email: info@katsugenkai.nl [click here]

-Workshops Aikido and K.U. by Régis Soavi Sensei
+Workshops Aikido and K.U. door Régis Soavi Sensei

 "Tenshin"